What countries does EU trademark cover?

 The initial cost is slightly higher than filing a trademark in only one or two European countries.
-On the other hand, if you add local attorney fees to each country, the costs start adding up.
 If you need trademark protection in only one or two EU countries, it might be cheaper to protect the mark in those, but more than that, EU trademark will be much cheaper.

 Who can apply for EU trademark?

 Any individual or company can apply for an EU trademark.
 For those individuals and companies who are based in European Economic Area (EEA) countries (EU members and Norway, Iceland, and Liechtenstein) it is not mandatory to use a professional representative.